wilgardner/pbr-painter-doc/docs/other_panels.md

 #### Single Pass Layer

 A __single pass__ layer lets you paint individual PBR channels one at a time, much like how Blender's internal texture painting system works.
 However, the main difference is that the __single pass__ layer is embedded within PBR Painter, and therefore works within the layer-based system.
-Additional options are also available (e.g. combine normals).

 Also, by default new images will have an alpha value of 0 everywhere, so that they don't cover up underlying layers.
 As you paint, only the painted areas will show on the texture.